Tro (instrument): Tro family of fiddles

 The tro u (Khmer: ទ្រអ៊ូ; also spelled tro ou) is a traditional instrument from Cambodia that dates back at least as far as the "Lungvek period," about 1528–1594, and is the lowest pitched tro, with strings tuned in a 5th, approximately C—G. The resonator bowl is constructed from a round-bodied coconut shell that has one end covered with animal skin, such as snake or calfskin.
 Its two strings are made of silk (not as common now), gut, nylon, or metal, running over a bridge made of bamboo or wood.
 The coconut may have designs carved into its back-side.
 It is similar to the Thai saw u, Vietnamese đàn gáo and the Chinese yehu, although the latter instrument has a wooden rather than animal skin face.

 Played in the mohori and ayai ensembles.
 May be used in the Bassac theater orchestra.

 The tro ou chamhieng (ទ្រអ៊ូចំហៀង) is played "exclusively" by Cham who live in Cambodia and has a sound-bowl resonator made from a turtle shell.
 It is played in the Bassac theater orchestra and the yike orchestra.
 It originally came from the kanyi - fiddle of Cham people in Vietnam.
 The body of the kanyi is made of a golden tortoise shell.
-On the body of the golden tortoise shell, there is a small piece of bamboo about the size of a big toe, about 0.65cm long.
+On the body of the golden tortoise shell, there is a small piece of bamboo about the size of a big toe, about 0.65 cm long.
 At the beginning of this bamboo segment, there are two rods to pull the rope called two kanyi pegs.
 From two pull rods (two ears) connected to the bamboo by a string is the main string of kanyi.
 In addition, this pull rod is connected to the bamboo with ponytail that bends like a bow.
 This is the string that pulls the kanyi to make the sound.